An activities expansion of the transition polynomial of a multimatroid

 Let $Z$ be a multimatroid.
 Fix an arbitrary total ordering $\prec$ of the skew classes of $Z$.
-Notice that the ordering $\prec$ induces a total ordering on the elements of each subtransversal of $Z$.
+The ordering $\prec$ also induces total orderings of the skew classes of elementary minors of $Z$, of $Z\ba \omega$ for any $\omega$, and of any subtransversal of $\Omega$, which are by a slight abuse of notation also denoted by $\prec$.

 Given a subtransversal $S$, we let $\min(S)$ denote the least element of $S$ according to $\prec$.
-For a basis $B$ of $Z$, we say that a skew class $\omega$ is \emph{active} with respect to $B$, if the fundamental circuit $C(B,\omega)$ exists and $\min(C(B,\omega))\in \omega$.
-If $\omega$ is not active, we say it is \emph{inactive}.
-Let $\act_{Z,\prec}(B)$ ($\inact_{Z,\prec}(B)$) denote the collection of skew classes which are active (inactive) with respect to $B$.
+We say that a skew class $\omega$ of $Z$ is \emph{active} with respect to $S$ if there is a circuit $C$ of $Z$ with $\min (C)\in \omega$ and $C-\omega \subseteq S$.
+Notice that $C$ may or may not be a subset of $S$.
+If $\omega$ is not active with respect to $S$, we say it is \emph{inactive} with respect to $S$.
+We let $\act_{Z,\prec}(S)$ and $\inact_{Z,\prec}(S)$ denote, respectively, the sets of active and inactive skew classes with respect to $S$.
 As usual, we omit $Z$ when the context is clear.

-The ordering $\prec$ also induces a total ordering of the skew classes of elementary minors of $Z$, and of $Z\ba \omega$ for any $\omega$.
+The definitions of active and inactive are normally only applied to bases, and we will not apply them more widely until Section~\ref{s:kochol}.
+When $S$ is a basis and $\omega$ is active with respect to $S$, the circuit $C$ in the definition of active is the fundamental circuit $C(S,\omega)$.
 An example illustrating these definitions can be found in Example~\ref{eg:examplectd.1} appearing at the end of this subsection.